-Whitby is a pretty small town and you can easily get to most places walking.
+Whitby is a pretty small town and you can easily get to most Whitby attractions by walking.
 Whitby Abbey is a bit of a climb up but it can be done if you take your time.
-There’s also a great hop on hop off bus where you can see all the major sites.
+There’s also a great hop-on hop-off bus where you can see all the major sites.

 An equally important part of Whitby’s history was the whaling industry.
 Between 1750 and 1840 many of Whitby’s inhabitants became rich from this massive trade.
 Captain James Cook studied for his seamen’s apprenticeship in Whitby and became one of the world’s most famous explorers.